Wholefood CuisineWELL NOURISHED BODY

 Potatoes are divided into the white part (made into potato chips and mashed potatoes) and the peels, which are discarded or loaded with butter and sour cream and cheese to make “potato skins.”

 I decided if I was going to eat a potato I would eat the whole potato with the skin attached, If I was going to eat an apple I would eat the peel.

 And then it became clear that a whole egg is a white and a yolk, and an egg white omelet isn’t whole.

-Eating a whole animal is eating the flesh and the organs and pulling the nutrients out of the cartilege and bone and feet by simmering them for hours to make bone broth.
-All the classic cuisines use the whole animal, yet today innovtive chefs are having to show us how to eat animals in ways that used to be practiced in every kitchen.
+Eating a whole animal is eating the flesh and the organs and pulling the nutrients out of the cartilage and bone and feet by simmering them for hours to make bone broth.
+All the classic cuisines use the whole animal, yet today innovative chefs are having to show us how to eat animals in ways that used to be practiced in every kitchen.